Snowmobilers care about our wildlife and our environment…

 Canadian Snowmobiling and the Species at Risk Act

-The Species At Risk Act is a major step forward in protecting our environment and the Canadian Council of snowmobile Organizations (CCSO) supports the general intent of this Act.
-Our goal is to be actively involved in protecting and preserving Canada’s natural treasures including species at risk.
+The Species At Risk Act is a major step forward in protecting our environment and the Canadian Council of Snowmobile Organizations (CCSO) supports the general intent of this Act.
+The goal is to be actively involved in protecting and preserving Canada’s natural treasures including species at risk.

 Snowmobiling offers a unique winter experience and connection to nature.
 An environment that is not seen is not enjoyed.
 Out of sight is out of mind and leads to the public losing their sense of ownership.
 An environment that people do not share a sense of ownership in loses its importance for everyone.

 Snowmobilers are committed to the environment as active participants.
 In surveys, snowmobilers consistently rank “being one with nature” and “viewing the scenery” as some of the most compelling reasons to be outdoors in winter and that’s why, both individually and as a group, we are so attuned to respecting our environment and keeping nature beautiful.

 Snowmobile clubs have been active stewards of the Canadian environment for decades, investing time and money in preserving our natural heritage.
 The snowmobile community has invested millions of dollars in expense, labour and time developing trail networks in every province and territory, and many of them have also been very active in building and promoting the Trans Canada Trail.
 Canadian Council of Snowmobile Organizations members are committed to working with government ministries and agencies to build and maintain trails that meet or exceed all applicable environmental specifications and regulations, avoid environmentally sensitive areas, protect waterways, and respect nature.

 Properly managed snowmobiling has very little impact on the environment.
 Multiple studies demonstrate the low impact of snowmobiling on many species.
 In point of fact, for some species of plants and animals humans on foot can actually have a greater impact than humans on snowmobiles.
 There is also evidence that the creation of trails can benefit large animals especially in times of deep or drifted snow.